-Our "Clashes to issues" feature lets you publish clashes detected by Navisworks directly to BIM Track and share them with your team.
-Our suggested workflow gives you the ability to quickly exchange clashes with all the users involved in the project while they're using different platforms.
-This eliminates the need to exchange complicated Excel sheets and clash reports by emails.
-Clashes information can be quickly recovered in the originating software such as Revit and Tekla, giving the user the ability to quickly review a clash in its context within a few clicks!
+The Clashes to issues feature publishes clashes detected by Navisworks directly to BIM Track.
+The suggested workflow gives the ability to quickly share clashes with all the users involved in the project possibly using different platforms.
+This eliminates the need to exchange complicated Excel sheets and clash reports sent by email.
+Clash information can be quickly recovered in any connecting software such as Revit and Tekla, giving the user the ability to quickly review a clash in its context with just a few clicks!

 Viewpoints & Save View State

-If you’re publishing a large number of clashes, we recommend removing the “Save view state” option in the export window.
-This feature records all the hidden elements in the model.
-On very large models where there can be hundreds of millions of elements, this option will add a lot of time in the publishing steps as hidden elements are stored in a file one by one using their IDs.
+The Save view state from clashes option has been added in the settings window.
+This feature records all visual information for all elements in the model.
+On very large models where there can a large number of elements, this option will add a lot of time in the publishing process and also when recovering these views using the View in Model function.

 Isolate Clash Elements

-In the top of the “Clash to issues” configuration window, you can select which tests are going to be exported.
-So, if you’d like to export a single test instead of all of them, make sure to select the corresponding test before hitting the publish button.
+At the top of the Clashes to Issues configuration window, select which tests are going to be exported.
+Any number of tests can be published, simply make sure to select the proper test(s) prior to publishing.

 A standard set of attributes can be configured prior to publishing a clash test.
 Remember all the attributes set at this stage in the process will only be transferred for new issues being created and will not apply to exist issues being updated.

 The group attribute can be automatically filled by checking the option.
 This option adds the name of the corresponding clash test to the group where it originated directly to BIM Track.

 BIM Tracker Hint: This option gives a quick way to filter the issues related to that clash test later by filtering BIM Track issues list.